AI and drones for searching for missing people are actively used in Karelia

-In Karelia, the police were the first in Russia to receive a license to use a neural network for searching for missing people, according to Vadim Kuroptev, Head of Flight Operations at the Center for Information Technology, Communications, and Information Protection of the Ministry of Internal Affairs of Karelia.
-This experience, previously used in the republic, is now being spread throughout the country.
+In Karelia, the police were the first in Russia to receive a license to use a neural network to search for missing people, said Vadim Kuroptev, head of flights at the Center for Information Technology, Communications and Information Protection of the Ministry of Internal Affairs of Karelia.
+This experience, which was previously used in the republic, is now being spread throughout the country.

-The Police of the Republic of Karelia is the first structure in the Ministry of Internal Affairs of Russia to conclude a license agreement with NTI for the use of a neural network.
-After receiving an application from the relevant criminal investigation unit, the unit moves to the search event location.
-Due to the fact that we do not have a lot of personnel, the use of unmanned aerial vehicles allows us to drastically optimize our resources and, most importantly, direct people to where they are most needed.
+The Police of the Republic of Karelia is the first structure in the Ministry of Internal Affairs of Russia to conclude a license agreement with the NTI for the use of a neural network.
+After receiving an application from the relevant criminal investigation unit, the unit advances to the point of search activities.
+Due to the fact that we do not have so many personnel, the use of unmanned aerial vehicles allows us to drastically optimize our resources and, most importantly, direct people to where they are most needed.

 Previously, the Karelian police used drones only for visual observation in search operations.
 However, operators often lost concentration.
 Now the situation has improved thanks to the use of a neural network.

 Yuri Molodykh, representing the NTI project support fund, noted that the neural network successfully copes with the search for missing people.
-There are already first rescued.
+The first rescued people are already there.

-The NTI Foundation has begun the process of transferring the neural network to organizations that save people: starting from the LizaAlert search and rescue team volunteers, with whom we jointly conducted tests, and further - to other volunteer teams, as well as units of the Ministry of Internal Affairs and the Ministry of Emergency Situations.
+The NTI Fund has begun the process of transferring the neural network to organizations that save people: starting from the LizaAlert search and rescue team volunteers, with whom we jointly conducted tests, and then to other volunteer teams, as well as units of the Ministry of Internal Affairs and the Ministry of Emergency Situations.

-Named three mistakes that prevent using AI to the fullest
+Named three mistakes that prevent the use of AI to the maximum

 Academician of the Russian Academy of Sciences: Russia should focus on applied AI models